philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

-The above code basically says: If a click event propagates to the `<html>` element, hide the menu.
+The above code can be summarized as follows: If a click event propagates to the `<html>` element, hide the menu.
 If the click originated inside `#menucontainer`, stop the event so it never reaches `<html>`, thus only clicks outside of `#menucontainer` will close it.

 This code is simple, elegant, and clever all at the same time.
 Yet, unfortutely, it's absolutely horrible advice.
 It's basically the equivalent of turning off the water in the leaky shower example.
 This method completely ignores the possibility that any other code could be running on the site that needs to detect click events.